 Progressive Web Applications

-Progressive Web Apps (PWAs) apply coding and design standards to give your mobile websites the look and feel of a native app on multiple devices.
-They serve your technical SEO goals because unlike native apps, PWAs are essentially indexable websites, which makes the content within them visible (and thus, crawlable and rankable) to search engines.
+Progressive Web Apps (PWAs) apply coding and design standards to give your mobile websites the look and feel of a native app for users on multiple devices.
+PWAs support your technical SEO goals because unlike native apps, PWAs are essentially indexable websites, which makes the content within PWAs accessible (and thus, crawlable and rankable) to search engines.

 Many digital marketers predict PWAs will eventually replace traditional websites as the “digital front door” for organizations, mainly because web browsing already happens more on mobile devices than desktop or laptops.
 But additionally, the development costs of Progressive Web Apps are typically much lower than native app development.
 Also, PWAs function on all platforms, and separate versions are not needed for different devices to render PWA content properly.